LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab2.rst

       }
       Tue, 17 Oct 2017 13:38:24 GMT - info: DEBUG: HelloWorld - onPost request, no name parameter provided... using default value

-We now have an iControl LX extension that is able to handle ``GET`` and ``POST`` requests as well as provide debugging information.
+We now have an iControl LX Extension that is able to handle ``GET`` and ``POST`` requests as well as provide debugging information.

 Task 2 - Update our iControl LX Extension - Perform a REST API Call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Right now, our iControl LX extension provides a default message that is set at the beginning of our code.
+Right now, our iControl LX Extension provides a default message that is set at the beginning of our code.
 If this "content" is owned by someone else, it may be inefficient to have it directly in the code.
 Let's see how we could leverage an HTTP request to retrieve our default message.